-Mor Kiryakus Monastery Mor Kiryakus Monastery is an imposing three-story structure in Ayrancı Village of Beşiri District, Batman Province, Turkey.
-Mor Kiryakus Monastery has a rectangular shape from the outside and two large square plans from the inside—a closed courtyard and rooms behind each wing of the flying buttresses around it.
-Missionary monks who came from Aleppo in the 4th century, converted people to Christianity, and baptized them-making it a tradition to establish monasteries on hills and rocks that dominate the Northern Mesopotamian Plain.
-One of the examples of these is Mor Kiryakus Monastery.
-Mor Kiryakus Monastery is located in the sacred regions of Turabdin that are considered holy by Syriac Christians.
-The region has nearly 80 churches and the monastery is one of the first to be constructed paving the way for construction of newer monasteries.
-The monastery initially built in 457 A.D., was only operational until 1940s and priests completing their training here received the title of "archpriest" and were assigned to other churches in Turabdin Region.
-Whilst people were not living nearby, all artifacts would be left at Mor Gabriel Monastery for preservation works which are still on-going.
-In the Mor Kiryakus Monastery, most of which is in ruins, there are many adjacent rooms of different sizes.
+Mor Kiryakus Monastery Mor Kiryakus Monastery, situated in Ayrancı Village of Beşiri District, Batman Province, Turkey, is a grand three-story structure.
+Its rectangular shape from the outside belies its two large square plans from within, with a closed courtyard and rooms behind each wing of the flying buttresses.
+In the 4th century, missionary monks from Aleppo converted people to Christianity and established monasteries atop hills and rocks that dominated the Northern Mesopotamian Plain.
+Mor Kiryakus Monastery is an example of this tradition and is located in the sacred region of Turabdin, considered holy by Syriac Christians.
+Turabdin has almost 80 churches, and the construction of Mor Kiryakus Monastery paved the way for the building of newer monasteries.
+Built in 457 A.D., the monastery was operational until the 1940s.
+Priests completing their training here received the title of "archpriest" and were assigned to other churches in the Turabdin Region.
+As people did not live nearby, all artifacts were left at Mor Gabriel Monastery for preservation, an effort that continues to this day.
+While much of the Mor Kiryakus Monastery now lies in ruins, it still contains many adjacent rooms of varying sizes.